scottmuc/scottmuc.github.com/source/_posts/2014-08-13-rome-switzerland-and-vienna.markdown

 [{% img left /images/blog/career-break/vienna-center.small.jpg 335 %}](/images/blog/career-break/vienna-center.jpg)

 The next day I used a city bike rental.
 I'm glad I did because I saw a very different Vienna.
 First stop was to checkout the [Hundertwasserhaus][hundertwasserhaus].
-It was so interesting and pretty that I wondered why beauitiful buildings like it had to be the exception to the rule.
+It was so interesting and pretty that I wondered why beautiful buildings like it had to be the exception to the rule.
 His [website][hundertwasser] is full of interesting ideas.
 His 5-skins concept is one I find myself conflicted about.
 I wonder what it would have been like to have him and [Gene Roddenberry][gene-roddenberry] had a conversation.

 I then went through [Prater][prater] which was a scary amusement park.
 The weather was a bit gloomy and there were some giant clown shaped buildings that made me think of the book IT.